fluentribbon/fluentribbon.github.io/documentation/styles.md

 #### via ThemeManager {#thememanager}

-`Fluent.Ribbon` has a `ThemeManager` method that lets you change the accent and theme using the code-behind file.
+`Fluent.Ribbon` has a `ThemeManager` class that lets you change the accent and theme using the code-behind file.
 It can be done in 2 lines, like so:

 ```csharp
 public partial class App : Application